crusoe112/VAST/README.md

 # Vigilant Cyber Systems Applicant Screening Challenge

+## Introduction:
+**Please read the challenge sections of this README before starting the challenges.**

+This set of challenges is designed to test your ability to analyze source code and identify vulnerabilities.
+The challenges are designed to be similar to the types of vulnerabilities you may encounter during a pentest.
+You are also encouraged to automate the exploit process as much as possible.

+Completing all challenges is not required.
+If you are unable to complete a challenge, please document your thought process and the steps you took in your attempt.
+You will be asked to explain your process during the interview later, so be sure to take good notes.

 ## Requirements:
 - Python 3 - `sudo apt install python3`
 - Docker - `sudo apt install docker.io && sudo systemctl enable docker --now`